tmr08c/tmr08c.github.io/_posts/2015-09-26-using-vim-to-drive-tddd.md

 categories: vim
 ---

 A lot of recent developments in my programming career have been inspired by [thoughtbot](https://thoughtbot.com/).
-This began as the result of finding useful information on [their blog](https://robots.thoughtbot.com/) which has escalated to listening to their [various](http://bikeshed.fm/) [podcasts](http://giantrobots.fm/) and watching talks given by members of the team.
+This began as the result of finding useful information on [their blog](https://robots.thoughtbot.com/) and has escalated to listening to their [various](http://bikeshed.fm/) [podcasts](http://giantrobots.fm/) and watching talks given by members of the team.

 Two of the major changes I have been working on are, adopting Vim and testing driving my development.
 Fortunately these activities are not mutually exclusive and I am able to work on developing both skill sets at the same time.

 ## Specs Should Run in Vim

 To truly embrace the TDD lifestyle you should be running your tests constantly.
 In order to follow this practice it should be easy to run tests, preferably not even requiring you to leave your current environment.
-For me this meant I wanted to be able to run my tests from within Vim.
+For me, this meant I needed to be able to run my tests from within Vim.

-Thanks to the thoughtbot team and their Vim plugin, [vim-rspec](https://github.com/thoughtbot/vim-rspec) this was very simple to set up.
+Thanks to the thoughtbot team and their Vim plugin, [vim-rspec](https://github.com/thoughtbot/vim-rspec), this was very simple to achieve.

-This plugin adds functionality to
+This plugin adds functionality to:

 * Run your entire test suite
 * Run all spec in the current file